Woman found dead in freezer was ex-LA sheriff's detective

 No arrests have been made since the body was discovered on Sunday in Riverside after another relative asked police to check on the older woman, the Riverside Press-Enterprise reported Monday.

-The daughter gave inconsistent statements about the whereabouts of her mother, said Officer Javier Cabrera of the Riverside Police Department.
+The woman's daughter lived with her and gave inconsistent statements about her mother's whereabouts when police went to the home, said Officer Javier Cabrera of the Riverside Police Department.

 Travis' husband died in 1992, after which she suddenly changed the locks on the house and cut off contact with her extended family, said a relative, Kerri Nickell of Oklahoma.